Snehasis4321/language_learning_backend/APPWRITE_SETUP.md

 2. Use Appwrite Console to verify data
 3. Test API calls directly in the console
 4. Verify environment variables are loaded correctly
+5. Run the setup script with verbose logging if needed

 ## Next Steps